Our Degree Partner

 In 1991 they became affiliated to the University of Exeter, which accredited it to run undergraduate and postgraduate programmes leading to degree awards of the University.

 In 2007 Marjon received Taught Degree Awarding Powers which provided it with University College status, and it now officially operates as Plymouth Marjon University

 The first Vice-Chancellor and Chief Executive of the University, Professor Cara Aitchison, was appointed in 2013.

-Rated the best University in the UK for social mobility (Graduate Social Mobility Index), Plymouth Marjon University is also rated among the UK top 10 universities for overall student satisfaction, according to the Times University Guide 2014.
+Plymouth Marjon University is rated among the UK top 10 universities for overall student satisfaction, according to the Complete University Guide 2021.

 Maximise your employability

-The University has created a number of industry links and partnerships to assist your employability – with over 94% of students in employment or further study within six months of graduating, (HESA, 2014).
+The University has created a number of industry links and partnerships to assist your employability.

 To help you make the right choices throughout your degree, you will have access to plenty of online support material available via your online Learning Space.